 A lawyer should look for an education expert with a broad background including teaching, supervision, management, curriculum development and program monitoring.
 An expert with a majority of career activities in one or two areas may not be as credible as one with a broader background.
-Actual work experience in the field is also more impressive and important that primary experience in the academia.
+Actual work experience in the field is also more impressive and important than primary experience in the academia.
 The court is more likely to listen to the real-world opinion of the expert, not the theoretical.

-Once an education expert is contacted, the lawyer should review the case in detail, share the basic documentation, and ask for an initial reaction.
+Once an expert is contacted, the lawyer should review the case in detail, share the basic documentation, and ask for an initial reaction.
 If, after reviewing the issues, the consultant indicates there is no merit, the lawyer should seek advice as to alternative strategies for resolution.
 If the case seems to have merit, the two should enter into an agreement regarding the case theme.
 The lawyer and his expert should then review the materials and reports, and discuss a timeframe and fees.
 The lawyer needs to make it clear on which points the consulting expert may be of assistance.
 The lawyer should ask the consultant if there are any other points that need to be researched and if additional documents or depositions are needed.

-Share the ground rules with the education expert.
-Are you asking for a report or just a documentation review with an informal opinion?
+Share the ground rules with the expert.
+Is the lawyer asking for a report, or just a documentation review with an informal opinion?
 Perhaps the most important ground rule involves time lines and the case schedule.
 When will the consulting expert be expected to be deposed and ready for trial?
 If a report is necessary, when will it be required?
-Make sure there is sufficient time so that a professional job can be completed.